waynewbishop/bishop-algorithms-swift/README.md

 + Dijkstra's Shortest Path
 + Heaps & Heapsort Operations

 With plans to expand the list algorithms, developers are welcome to follow the project through Github or online at www.waynewbishop.com/swift.
-As a collaborative open-source effort, I also welcome feedback and code-level contribution from others.
+As a collaborative open-source effort, I also welcome feedback and code-level <a href="https://help.github.com/articles/be-social" target="_blank">contribution</a> from others.

 Getting Started